-It is notable that the predictive variance of MV-GPR is much smaller than the independent GPR model.
-This is likely caused by the loss of information in the independent model.
-As discussed in \cite{liu2015real}, the prediction uncertainty of GPR is useful in building the predicting model by ensemble learning.
+It is noted that the predictive variance by MV-GPR is much smaller than the independent GPR model.
+This is likely due to the loss of information in the independent model.